FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 - Networking protocols tolerate frame loss better, compared to the time when [RFC1242] and [RFC2544] were specified.

-{::comment}

-    MB38: 1242 was also modern at the time they were published ;) This can be easily stale.
-Let's avoid that

-    VP: Ok.

-    MK: OK.

-{:/comment}

 - Increased link speeds require trials sending way more frames within the same duration, increasing the chance of a small SUT performance fluctuation being enough to cause frame loss.

-{::comment}

-    MB39: Won't age well.

-    VP: Ok, but some things did change over time (in focus if not in existence).
-Ask Maciek.

-    MK: Edited.

-{:/comment}

 - Because noise-related drops usually arrive in small bursts, their impact on the trial's overall frame loss ratio is diluted by the